Louis Lozowick: Early life

-Lozowick was born in Ludvynivka (Makariv district), in the Kyiv Oblast of Ukraine (then Russian Empire) in 1892 to Abraham and Mary (Tafipolsky) Lozowick.
-His parents moved to Kyiv when he was young, and he attended Kyiv Art School before he immigrated to the USA, where he continued his studies at the National Academy of Design (New York) and Ohio State University.
+Lozowick was born in Liudvynivka, Kiev Governorate, Russian Empire (now Ukraine) in 1892 to Jewish parents Abraham and Mary (Tafipolsky) Lozowick.
+His parents moved to Kiev when he was young, in 1903, and he attended Kiev Art School before he immigrated to the United States, where he continued his studies at the National Academy of Design (New York) and Ohio State University.
+In American Prints: From Hopper to Pollock the authors wrote: "With the outbreak of the 1905 Revolution he left Russia and joined his brother in America in 1906.
+From 1912 to 1915 he studied at the National Academy of Design, New York, followed by further studies at Ohio State University, where he graduated in 1918."
 In America, Lozowick became fluent in English, in addition to his native Ukrainian, Russian, and Yiddish.

 Career

 From 1919 to 1924 Lozowick lived and traveled throughout Europe, spending most of his time in Paris, Berlin and Moscow.
 In the mid-1920s he started making his first lithographs.
 During this period he contributed an article to Broom which was very appreciative of Veshch-Gegenstand Objekt, by El Lissitzky and Ilya Ehrenburg.